wijesekara12/practical_Assesssment/README.md

 # practical_Assesssment
-Mern stack (javascript base) was used for this web Application Database - mongoDB
+Mern stack (javascript base) was used for this web Application, Database - mongoDB